DynMEP/DynMEP/README.md

 # 👷‍♂️ DynMEP

 Welcome to **DynMEP**!
-I’m Alfonso Davila, an Electrical Engineer with 20+ years of experience in power systems, power distribution design, renewable integration, and multidisciplinary project leadership.
+I’m Alfonso A. Davila Vera, an Electrical Engineer with 20+ years of experience in power systems, power distribution design, renewable integration, and multidisciplinary project leadership.
 I build practical, open-source tools at the intersection of electrical infrastructure, sustainable energy, and engineering automation, from AI-assisted plan takeoff to simulation and optimization for resilient power systems.

 Featured work includes YOLO-based symbol detection/counting for technical drawings, AI-driven microgrid energy management with reinforcement learning, and engineering simulators (Renewable integration, VFD/motor behavior and more).
 I also develop automation concepts for Revit MEP / BIM workflows using Dynamo/Python/Pyrevit to streamline engineering tasks, improve accuracy, and support energy-efficient design.
 Repositories are hosted at [github.com/DynMEP](https://github.com/DynMEP); see each repository for its specific license (MIT where noted).